Human trafficking in Honduras

+Prosecution (2008)

 The Honduran government took significant steps to investigate and punish human trafficking crimes during the reporting year.
 Honduras prohibits trafficking for the purpose of commercial sexual exploitation through Article 149 of its penal code and an anti-trafficking statute enacted in February 2006, but does not prohibit trafficking for the purpose of labor exploitation.
 Honduran laws against sex trafficking prescribe penalties of up to 13 years’ imprisonment, which are sufficiently stringent and commensurate with those prescribed for other grave crimes such as rape.
 Last year, the government significantly increased efforts to investigate trafficking crimes by opening 74 investigations, initiating 13 prosecutions, and obtaining eight convictions, with sentences ranging from 5 to 27 years’ imprisonment.
 This compares with 24 trafficking-related investigations, 17 prosecutions, eight convictions, and four significant prison terms obtained in 2006.
 The government also dedicated more prosecutors and police personnel to combat human trafficking activity.
 Of particular note was a joint effort by the police, NGO Casa Alianza, and the Tegucigalpa mayor’s office to utilize proactive strategies such as raids and stakeouts to catch human traffickers and remove victims from trafficking situations.
 However, anti-trafficking law enforcement efforts outside the capital and San Pedro Sula were few.
 The government expanded anti-trafficking training for law enforcement officials in 2007, training thousands of personnel with the assistance of IOM.
 Law enforcement authorities regularly work with neighboring countries and the United States on anti-trafficking efforts, as well as investigations of child sex tourism.
 However, defendants over the age of 60 are subject to house arrest in Honduras while awaiting trial; many of these accused offenders, including American citizens, flee or bribe their way out of the country and avoid prosecution.
 Some acts of complicity with human trafficking have been reported among lower-level immigration officials and in other sectors.
 However, no investigations or prosecutions of such corrupt activity have been opened by the government.